AlphaGaming7780/Thunderdome/README.md

 Thunderdome is a mod for Northstar (Titanfall 2), this mod add a new game mode: Battle Royale.

-Players will join a lobby and once the minimum required number of players has been reached, a vote for the map (of the Battle Royale) will take place.
-Once this vote has ended, the Battle Royale game will begin.
+Players will join a lobby and once the minimum required number of players has been reached, a vote for the map (of the Battle Royale or the game mode you create) will take place.
+Once this vote has ended, the Battle Royale game (or the game mode you create) will begin.
 The lobby is a classic FFA mod.

-The mod has great [customization](https://github.com/AlphaGaming7780/Thunderdome#documentation) possibilities by modifying the [ConVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#convars) and the [PlaylitsVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#playlist-overrides) of the game mode, for example, you can disable chest spawn, enable random weapon donation at spawn and end up with a FFADM (Free For All Death Match).
+The mod has great [customization](https://github.com/AlphaGaming7780/Thunderdome#documentation) possibilities by modifying the [ConVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#convars) and the [PlaylitsVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#playlist-overrides) of the game mode, for example, you can disable chest spawn, enable random weapon donation at spawn and end up with a FFADM (Free For All Death Match don't know how to call this).

 You can see the changelog [here](https://github.com/AlphaGaming7780/Thunderdome/blob/main/Changelog.md)